isa-sp/SR_semi-automated_screening/README.md

 - process_results.ipynb

 ### Data
-The intervention reviews are derived from the data for the [CLEF eHealth Task 2019](https://github.com/CLEF-TAR/tar/tree/master/2019-TAR).
+The prognosis reviews (Table 1) are listed and may become available in the data folder upon approval of the respective authors.
+The intervention reviews (Table 2) are derived from the publicly available data of the [CLEF eHealth Task 2019](https://github.com/CLEF-TAR/tar/tree/master/2019-TAR) and can be found already in the data folder.

-##### Table 1 | The datasets of previously conducted **prognosis reviews** that were used in the simulation are listed.
+##### Table 1 | The datasets of previously conducted **prognosis reviews** that were used in the simulation

 | Review ID | Review number | Total records    | Relevant records (%)    | Final inclusions | Authors | Title |
 | --- | :---:   | :---: | :---: | :---: | :---: | :---: |